hacktoberfest-unicam/awesome-hacktoberfest-aluminum-ape/web/sql-injection/README.md

-### Make a program to check input without having an SQL injection
+### Make a checking input program to avoid SQL injection